LucaRottiers/Prometheus-Grafana-Ansible-Playbook/README.md

 The configuration of Grafana is based on its main config file ``/roles/grafana/templates/grafana.conf.j2``.
 This allows Grafana to run on the correct port and is responsible for various setting sush as authentication, TLS, altering, ...

-Unlik Prometheus, Grafana is installed using an RPM, because of that there is no need to explicitly configure it as a service.
+Unlike Prometheus, Grafana is installed using an RPM, because of that there is no need to explicitly configure it as a service.